liamseanbrady/mcreadme/README.md

 # McREADME

 McREADME is the README equivalent of fast food.
-Just order a README and it is delivered to you super and according to your specifications.
+Just order a README and it is delivered to you in no time and according to your specifications.

 This was inspired by the importance of starting a project with a good, thorough README outlined in [README Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).